Regulatory Tracker

 Current Status

-On March 6, 2023, EPA issued its final rule finding it is “appropriate and necessary” to regulate hazardous air pollutant (HAP) emissions from power plants, which did not get challenged in court.
-On May 7, 2024, EPA published its final rule regulating HAPs from Coal- and Oil-Fired EGUs based on the Residual Risk and Technology Review (RTR).
+EPA published its final rule regulating HAPs from Coal- and Oil-Fired EGUs based on the Residual Risk and Technology Review (RTR) on May 7, 2024.
 The rule sets new limits for filterable particulate matter (fPM) for coal- and lignite-fired power plants and mandates that sources use PM Continuous Emissions Monitoring Systems (PM CEMS) to demonstrate compliance.
-On May 8, 2024, 24 states challenged the final rule in the D.C.
-Circuit.
+The next day, 24 states challenged the final rule in State of North Dakota, et al v.
+EPA, Docket No. 24-1119 (D.C.
+Cir.).
+The industry petitioners filed a motion for a stay in the D.C.
+Circuit, which was denied Aug.
+6, 2024.
+Industry and state petitioners then filed for a stay at the Supreme Court, which was denied Oct.
+4, 2024.

 Mercury and Air Toxics Standards (MATS) limit the amount of mercury and other toxic emissions from power plants.
 Mercury is a powerful neurotoxin that ends up in the water and soil, and concentrates up the food chain, especially in fish.
 It is particularly dangerous for pregnant women and young children.
 In response to the Supreme Court’s decision, Michigan v.
 EPA, EPA had to determine whether it was “appropriate and necessary” to regulate toxic pollution from power plants.
 The Biden administration confirmed in a final rule that it was appropriate and necessary to regulate mercury emissions from power plants, and that determination was not challenged in court.